Corporate Governance – Code of Ethics

 No. Supervisors should not engage in any financial transactions with their subordinates since this can create the appearance of a conflict, regardless of your intentions.

 My wife owns a paving company and wants to bid on a project at CSX.
 Is this allowable?

 To avoid a potential conflict of interest, do not get involved with the bidding, selection or invoice approval process.
-Your wife should follow the Purchasing & Materials department's guidelines regarding becoming a supplier.
+Your wife should follow the Procurement & Supply Chain Management department's guidelines regarding becoming a supplier.

 A supervisor has begun purchasing supplies from a company that is owned and operated by his stepdaughter, since she is the only supplier in the area.
 Is this allowable?

 In general, the purchase of materials and services from family members should be avoided due to the perception of a conflict of interest.
 Report the issue to your supervisor or the CSX Ethics Helpline if you suspect a potential conflict of interest.